 These exciting learning opportunities at Fahan School help prepare girls for their Year 10 and TCE studies while also fostering a real sense of belonging to a dynamic group of young women.

-We are delighted with the strong partnership that has developed with the Duke of Edinburgh Award.
+We are delighted with the strong partnership that has developed with The Duke of Edinburgh's International Award.
 The Award encourages the girls to set up challenges in four areas - Physical Recreation, Skill, Service and Adventurous Journey.